ModelInference/synoptic/traces/TwoPhaseCommit/src/README.txt

 where,
   N : number of nodes to simulate
-  R : number of 2pc rounds to simulate
+  R : number of protocol rounds to simulate

 Notes
 =====